What Should Parents Look for in a Good Pre-Primary School?

 - Safe and spacious campus

 This makes it a reliable choice for parents seeking quality pre-primary education.
+Learn more about Meridian School Kompally and book a campus walk-through when you are ready.

 1. What is the ideal age for pre-primary admission?